Cricket in the shadows

 So where in the world did the match take place?
 We have a problem here.
 Cricket is an outdoor sport, and it relies on a reasonably warm outdoor temperature because a fieldsman may be inactive for up to six or seven minutes at a time.
 Almost no place on earth with such a high latitude is warm enough at equinox (around 20 March or 22 September) to play cricket.
 The only exception is north‐west Europe, where the Gulf Stream guarantees a climate considerably warmer than other places of the same latitude.
 In north‐west Europe at such a high latitude it is not warm enough to play cricket at the March equinox, but it may be warm enough at the September equinox.

-The 59°45′N line of latitude does not strike land in Britain: it runs through the sea channel separating Fair Isle from mainland Shetland.
+The 59°45′N line of latitude does not strike land in the British Isles: it runs through the sea channel separating Fair Isle from mainland Shetland.
 Following the line eastwards, it strikes land in Norway, where the cricket season runs to the end of September.
 Further east in Sweden the effect of the Gulf Stream is slightly less, and the cricket season ends before the September equinox.
 Further east still – Estonia and then Russia – the temperature problem is increasingly limiting.
 So the match can only have taken place in Norway.

 Where about in Norway?
 There are five adult league cricket grounds in Norway.
 One of them, beside the harness racecourse in the city of Drammen, incredibly lies just 400 metres, or 13 arc seconds, off the 59°45′N line of latitude.
 See Figure 3.
 All of the four others have latitudes of 59°54′N or more.
 At a latitude of 59°54′N instead of 59°45′N, the perceived edge of the shadow of the middle stump at noon at equinox would overshoot the popping crease by about 0.3 inches instead of just reaching it.
 Even the umbra would overshoot the popping crease by nearly 0.2 inches, and so the overshoot would be clear to the human eye.